* Euro strength seen in focus

 * QE expected to end this year

-Draghi is expected to keep the ECB's 2 trillion euro asset buying program in place for now while acknowledging Europe's unexpectedly strong run of growth.
+Draghi is expected to keep the ECB's 2 trillion euro asset buying program in place for now at Thursday's ECB governing council meeting, while acknowledging Europe's unexpectedly strong run of growth.

-But it will be a delicate balancing act: the euro's five percent rise since December holds back inflation which the ECB wants to see climb, even if the rapid economic growth and expected end of the bond buys later this year justify some currency strength.
+It will be a delicate balancing act: the euro's five percent rise since December holds back inflation which the ECB wants to see climb.
+But rapid economic growth and the expected end of the bond buys later this year justify some currency strength.

-Wanting to keep all options on the table, Draghi will probably verbally seek to stop the euro from firming further, keeping markets in a holding pattern until policymakers are ready to unveil their blueprint for winding down stimulus, economists said.
+Wanting to keep all options on the table, Draghi will likely seek to stop the euro from firming further, keeping markets in a holding pattern until policymakers are ready to unveil their blueprint for winding down stimulus, economists said.

 Having bought more than 2 trillion euros worth of bonds over the past three years, the ECB has almost single-handedly depressed borrowing costs in the euro zone to kick start growth and lift prices.
 Markets now expect these often controversial asset buys to finally end in the last quarter of this year.

 But predictions for tighter ECB policy are putting pressure on the currency and raising market bets for a rate hike as early as December, a move seen as premature even by the most hawkish of policymakers.

 Inflation is also years away from rising back to the ECB's target of 2 percent, so Draghi can hardly afford any big currency swings.

 "We think ECB President Draghis priority will be to talk down growing expectations of early interest rate hikes and a strengthening euro," ABN Amro said in a note to client.
 "We think the subdued outlook for underlying inflation points to the ECB taking its time with rate hikes."